 I’m 23 and have always wore “the suit” to professional interviews- I got hired to three of them (but turned them down)!

 So it might work!

 Jeans, t-shirts, and really high heeled shoes, oh and short, short skirts! lol

 Keep it simple, and have your hair pulled back in a bun.

 You dress how you want to be… So it would mean professional. so I agree 100% with the above comment except for the hair thingy.
 Hair doesn’t matter, just don’t be messy or greasy or handle bars.

 Personally on my interviews I wear a good button up shirt with a blazer and the usual black suitpant or pencil skirt with heels.
-Depending on what you match it up with it can look casual just as well without a blazer.posted almost 4 years ago
+Depending on what you match it up with it can look casual just as well without a blazer.posted about 4 years ago